smguilia/overview-1/whats-new/index.md

 Based on which preferences the account owner or administrator sets, users in the account can view all {{site.data.keyword.Bluemix_notm}} incidents, maintenance, announcements, and security bulletins on the [Notifications page](https://cloud.ibm.com/notifications){: external}.
 They can filter the list by selecting a specific type of event, or by using keyword searches.
 For more information, see [Viewing notifications](/docs/get-support?topic=get-support-viewing-notifications).

-## Managing product availability by location
+## Managing product availability in catalogs by location
 {: #catalog-location-feb2021}

 New as of: 1 February 2021